git-harry/rpc-extras/CONTRIBUTING.md

     Connected https://github.com/rcbops/rpc-openstack/issues/0

 ## Doing -> Needs review
-A card can only be moved from Doing to Needs-review if Needs-review is below its WIP limit.
+A card can only be moved from Doing to Needs-review if Needs-review is below its WIP limit for the relevant swim lane.
 If that condition is met and you are ready for feedback on your pull request, move the card (this should be a connected pair of the issue and pull request) to the bottom of Needs-review.

 ## Needs review
 Reviewers should always review the tasks in the order the are listed in Needs-review.
 If owners need to make changes to the pull request, for example base on feedback from reviewers, the task should remain in Needs-review while that is done.
 The reviewer merging the commit should delete the issue branch (using the link on the pull request page) and tick the issue checklist for the fixed branch.